The Eddington Ratio Distribution of Narrow Line Active Galactic Nuclei: Identifying Narrow-line AGN

 To identify AGN, we use the line ratio diagnostics defined by \citet{ji20a}.
 These diagnostics involve the same line ratios used by \citet{baldwin81a} and \citet{veilleux87a}, namely \oiiihb\ (using \oiiilam), \niiha\ (using \niilam), and \siiha\ (using \siidoublet).
 These line ratios are each relatively insensitive to spectrophotometric calibration errors or dust.
 The line ratio diagrams of \citet{baldwin81a} and \citet{veilleux87a} typically are used as two separate two-dimensional classification tools.
 In contrast, \citet{ji20a} use three line ratios as a single three-dimensional classification space.

 Using the photoionization model \textsc{CLOUDY} \citet{ji20a} found an informative reprojection of the three-dimensional space of these line ratios.
 We use this reprojection $P1$, $P2$, and $P3$, which allows a clean classification of spectra into those with ionizing spectra consistent with star formation, LINER, and Seyfert sources.
-It is defined as:
+It is defined as

-\citet{ji20a} analyze the interpretation of this reprojection thoroughly in terms of ionization models using both star formation related ionization spectra (i.e. stellar populations) and Seyfert/LINER-related ionization spectra (power law spectra).
-A simplified version of their interpretation is as follows. $P1$ correlates with the hardness of the ionization spectrum, and separates star formation related ionization spectra (low $P1$) from LINERs and Seyferts (high $P1$). $P2$ is negatively correlated with metallicity for all classes. $P3$ is correlated well with the ionization parameter $U=\Phi_{i} / n_H c$, where $\Phi_i$ is the flux of ionizing photons per unit area per unit time, $n_H$ is the hydrogen atom density, and $c$ is the speed of light.
-For star formation related ionization (low $P1$), $P3$ also anticorrelates with metallicity in the models of \citet{ji20a}, because metallicity determines the ionizing spectrum.
+\citet{ji20a} analyze the interpretation of this reprojection thoroughly in terms of ionization models using both star-formation-related ionization spectra (i.e. stellar populations) and Seyfert/LINER-related ionization spectra (power-law spectra).
+A simplified version of their interpretation is as follows. $P1$ correlates with the hardness of the ionization spectrum, and separates star-formation-related ionization spectra (low $P1$) from LINERs and Seyferts (high $P1$). $P2$ is negatively correlated with metallicity for all classes. $P3$ is correlated well with the ionization parameter $U=\Phi_{i} / n_H c$, where $\Phi_i$ is the flux of ionizing photons per unit area per unit time, $n_H$ is the hydrogen atom density, and $c$ is the speed of light.
+For star-formation-related ionization (low $P1$), $P3$ also anticorrelates with metallicity in the models of \citet{ji20a}, because metallicity determines the ionizing spectrum.
 For the LINER and Seyfert models (high $P1$), $P3$ correlates primarily with $U$.

-Thus, we can select Seyfert galaxies as high $P1$, high $P3$ galaxies; in \citet{ji20a}, the left panel of their Figure 15 illustrates the distribution for SDSS Legacy Main Sample galaxies (\citealt{strauss02a}).
+Thus, we can select Seyfert galaxies as high-$P1$, high-$P3$ galaxies; in \citet{ji20a}, the left panel of their Figure 15 illustrates the distribution for SDSS Legacy Main Sample galaxies (\citealt{strauss02a}).
 In this paper, we consider $P1 > -0.3$ and $P3 > 0.55$ to define a Seyfert.
-We assume that the lower $P3$, LINER-like sources are powered by sources other than AGN (see \citealt{sarzi10a, yan12a, belfiore16a} and references therein).
+We assume that the lower-$P3$, LINER-like sources are powered by sources other than AGN (see \citealt{sarzi10a, yan12a, belfiore16a} and references therein).